Medical Services Board By-Laws

 ARTICLE I – CREATION

-The Medical Services Board in the Department of Health Care Policy and Financing, hereinafter referred to as the "Board", is created by statute in section 25.5.1-301, and its members are appointed pursuant thereto.
+The Medical Services Board in the Department of Health Care Policy and Financing, hereinafter referred to as the “Board,” is created by statute in section 25.5.1-301, C.R.S., and its members are appointed pursuant thereto.

 ARTICLE II – ORGANIZATION

 The Board shall elect from its members a president, a vice-president and such other board officers, as it shall determine.
-Officers' terms shall be for one year and the presidency shall rotate among the members each year.
-Each member shall have the opportunity to be president before previous holders of the presidency serve again in that capacity.
-A member may decline to serve as president.
+Officers’ terms shall be for one year and the presidency shall rotate among the members each year.
 Election of officers shall take place each September.
 If requested by any Board member, election of officers shall take place by secret ballot.

 Regular meetings of the Board shall be held on the second Friday of each month at a place and time determined by the Board or Department, or at such other times as may be established by a majority vote of the entire membership of the Board.
 The Board may also determine that a regular monthly meeting shall not be held.
-The Board will make an effort to meet outside the Denver area, if funding and staff resources are available for such meetings.
+The Board will make an effort to meet outside the Denver area at least once a year, if funding and staff resources are available for such meetings.

 Emergency or special meetings of the Board may be called by the President, by the Executive Director of the Department, or upon written request of a majority of members of the Board.
-Notice of any emergency or special meeting of the Board shall be mailed or be delivered by telephone or fax to each member of the Board stating the time, place and purpose of the meeting.
-Notice by telephone or fax must be given no later than 24 hours prior to the time set for the meeting or, if mailed, shall be mailed not later than 72 hours prior to the hour set for the meeting.
-Any member of the Board may waive notice of the time, place and purpose of an emergency or special meeting at any time before, during or after such meeting.
+Notice of any emergency or special meeting of the Board shall either be mailed, delivered electronically, or by other means of communication to each member of the Board stating the time, place and purpose of the meeting.
+Notice must be given no later than 24 hours prior to the time set for the meeting.

 All regular, special and emergency meetings of the Board shall be open to the public as required by law.

-The quorum of members necessary for the Board to transact business shall be a simple majority of the entire membership of the Board.
-Decisions of the Board shall be by a vote of the majority of the Board, as specified by statute.
+The quorum of members necessary for the Board to transact business shall be a simple majority of the entire membership of the Board, as defined at § 25.5-1-301, C.R.S., regardless of whether all positions on the Board are filled.
+Decisions of the Board shall be by a vote of the majority of a quorum of the Board.